-There are also plenty of options for Airbnb on Phuket Island too if you prefer to stay in an apartment.
-We stayed in an Airbnb in Karon for a week and it worked out great, but generally, the hotels are closer to the beach and Airbnb apartments are a bit further away.
+There are also plenty of options for VRBO on Phuket Island too if you prefer to stay in an apartment.
+We stayed in an apartment in Karon for a week and it worked out great, but generally, the hotels are closer to the beach and VRBO apartments are a bit further away.

 Map of Phuket Island

 There are so many great day trips that you can take from Phuket and keep a home base on the island and still explore other places in Thailand.
 Here are a few if you have a few extra days or looking for some more Phuket day trips!